 Highlights from recent Summer Institutes

 Since 1990, Landmark College has presented the Summer Institute at its Putney, Vermont campus.
-This event presents practical, cutting-edge information for educators and professionals who work with students who learn differently, including students with language-based learning disabilities (such as dyslexia), ADHD, and autism spectrum disorder (ASD).
+This event presents practical, cutting-edge information for educators and professionals who work with neurodivergent students, including those with ADHD, learning disabilities (such as dyslexia and dyscalculia), ADHD, and autism.

 View Summer Institute presenters and workshops from the past few years by expanding the menus below.